bup/bup/Documentation/bup-gc.1.md

     is 10%.

 -v, \--verbose
-: increase verbosity (can be used more than once).
-With one -v, bup
+: increase verbosity (can be given more than once).
-    prints every directory name as it gets backed up.
-With two -v, it also prints every filename.

 -*#*, \--compress=*#*
 :   set the compression level to # (a value from 0-9, where 9 is the